-Optical image stabilisation isn’t featured and as things stand, only the EOS R5 and EOS R6 provide in-body image stabilization (IBIS).
+Optical image stabilisation isn’t featured and to benefit from image stabilisation, you’ll need to choose a Canon EOS R-mount camera with in-body image stabilization (IBIS).
 Users of the EOS R and EOS RP who intend to use the lens handheld but don’t have the luxury of IBIS to fall back on will want to be vigilant of camera shake when dropping the shutter speed down to 1/50sec, or below.

 Its minimum focusing distance (30cm) is a small improvement over the EF 50mm f1.8 STM that focuses within 35cm.
-Filters and adapters are mounted via a 49mm thread at the front, but if you’re one for frequently shooting towards the light and would like to reduce the amount of lens flare in your shots, you’ll want to budget an additional £22 for Canon’s ES-65B hood that isn’t included in the box.
+Filters and adapters are mounted via a 49mm thread at the front, but if you’re one for frequently shooting towards the light and would like to reduce the amount of lens flare in your shots, you’ll want to budget additional money for Canon’s ES-65B hood – as this isn’t included in the box.